Gas to Castlelost

 Gas Networks Ireland is responsible for building, managing and maintaining an extensive network of gas infrastructure across the Republic of Ireland.
 This includes the provision of new connections for customers who have been awarded ‘capacity’ contracts to supply electricity to the national grid.

 Gas forms a key part of Ireland’s current energy mix and is the backbone to the national electricity grid when it comes to ensuring continuity of power.
-When operational, this customer’s ‘peaking’ power plant will help meet peak demands for the uninterrupted supply of power to Irish households and businesses.
+This customer’s ‘peaking’ power plant will help meet peak demands for the uninterrupted supply of power to Irish households and businesses.
 It will also support the move towards renewable power, as these plants can flex up or down depending on the amount of power available from renewable sources at any given time.

 Key Features of the project include: